Gertrude of Nivelles: Death of Foillan

 In the Additum Additamentum Nivialense de Fuilano, an addendum to the Vita Sanctae Gertrudis, there is a story about several events involving Irish monks led by Foillan that involve Gertrude and the Abbey of Nivelles.

 Before the foundation of Nivelles, Irish monks led by Foillan traveled to Francia, from Fursey's monastery in Ireland to escape pagan raids.
 They were received by Erchinoald, mayor of the palace, but were later expelled by him and moved to live with Itta and Gertrude.
 Grimoald and the Pippinids were happy to accept them and built the monastery of Berbrona for them with the help of Itta and Gertrude.
 In other works this monastery is referred to as Fosses.
 There is much praise of Gertrude in the text.

 Sometime later, Foillan went on a journey, saying mass in Nivelles before leaving.
 Ian Wood says that the purpose of Foillan's journey was to visit his benefactors, but he provides no evidence for this claim other than a citation of the Additamentum.
-After only a day of traveling, Foillan and his three companions were betrayed and murdered by an evil man who offered them shelter for the night in his house and then sold their belongings.
+After only a day of traveling, Foillan and his three companions were betrayed and murdered by a man who offered them shelter for the night in his house and then sold their belongings.
 Upon learning that Foillan did not reach his destination, the brothers of his monastery began to search for him.
 However, it was Gertrude who succeeded in finding Foillan's body 77 days after he was murdered, on the anniversary of his brother Fursey's death.
 The four bodies were immediately brought to Nivelles.

 "Dido, Bishop of Poitiers, and the mayor of the palace, Grimoald, a man of illustrious standing," arrived by chance, or, as the text hints, divine intervention at Nivelles shortly before the bodies and the two men carried Foillan into Nivelles "on their own shoulders."
 Foillan's body was then taken to his own monastery "and when noblemen had flocked from all sides to meet him and carried him on their own shoulders" he was buried at Fosses.